 The varied herpetofauna includes Parson's chameleon, Short-horned chameleon, and three of the famous Leaf-tailed (Uroplatus) gecko.
 It is a good site for the largest, the Fringed gecko, and the bizarre Satanic leaf-tailed gecko.

-As in Périnet, most reptiles and frogs are best seen during night walks, when chameleons in particular initially reflect white in the beam of a torch.
+As is the case in Andasibe, most reptiles and frogs are best seen during night walks, when chameleons in particular initially reflect white in the beam of a torch.
 The numerous frogs include the colourful Painted or Madagascar mantella and many of the Boophis tree frogs.

 Ranomafana is excellent for the massive Madagascar lunar (comet) moth.